The Berlin marathon is in 49 days or…

 For Wednesday’s run I took Maurten 320 drink mix, so I didn’t crash like last week.

-I’ve been taking Xendurance Lactate tabs for a number of weeks and they really have helped with recovery.
+I’ve been taking Xendurance Lactic tabs for a number of weeks and they really have helped with recovery.

 One of my go to lunches, is white or whole grain rice, spinach or mixed vegetables, plus smashed avocado with mackerel.